videojs/video.js/docs/guides/react.md

   };

   // const changePlayerOptions = () => {
-  //   // you can update player through VjsPlayer instance
+  //   // you can update the player through the Video.js player instance
   //   if (!playerRef.current) {
   //     return;
   //   }